arshad10x/shopper/README.md

 # shopper

-The website was based on a Bootstrap theme that I had designed to be as close as it could be to the original [Here](https://theshopper.vercel.app/)
+The website was based on a Bootstrap theme that I had designed to be as close as it could be to the original [view here](https://theshopper.vercel.app/)

 ## Learnings